Towards classification of codimension 1 foliations on threefolds of general type: Foliations with positive algebraic rank

-\begin{remark} Suppose that the fibration $\pi$ is semistable and there is a moduli space for the fibers (for example, the fibers are curves or canonically polarized varieties).
-Then $\Var(\pi)$ is equal to the variation in the sense of moduli theory. \end{remark}
+\begin{remark} Suppose that a general fiber of $\pi \colon X \to Y$ is a curve of genus at least 2 and that $\pi$ is a stable fibration.
+Then by the main results of \cite{KM76, Knu83} there exists a coarse moduli space $\mathcal{M}$ for the fibers.
+Then $\Var(\pi)$ is equal to the variation in the sense of moduli theory, that is, the dimension of the image of $Y$ under the moduli map corresponding to $\pi$. \end{remark}

 \begin{theorem}{\cite[Theorem 1.1]{Kaw85}} Let $\pi \colon X \to Y$ be a fibration between smooth projective varieties.
 Suppose that the geometric generic fiber $X_{\eta}$ of $\pi$ has a good minimal model.
 Then the following inequalities hold: \begin{enumerate} \item $\kappa(Y, \det(\pi_*\OO_X(mK_{X/Y}))) \geqslant \Var(\pi)$ for some $m \in \mathbb{N}$; \item If $L$ is a line bundle on $Y$ such that $\kappa(Y, L) \geqslant 0$, then \end{enumerate} \end{theorem}